Symbolism In We By George Orwell

 “We” is known to be influenced by the book “1984” by George Orwell.
 The book is regarded as a Utopian Classic novel and historic in the Soviet Union and world wide.

 I really liked the book, but I found it really hard to understand due to the vocabulary, because it was unfamiliar and how the book was structured.
 Furthermore, …show more content…

+The stylistic devices that the author uses are really diverse and really different on how he writes them.
 An example of metaphor that Zamyatin wrote is, “Then she raised the blinds, lifted her eyes, and I saw the fire burning behind those windows” in page 31 from the book.
 In the quote and what the author is trying to do is that D-503 is describing I-330’s eyes at the Ancient’s house.
-Throughout the book the author uses a lot metaphors that helps to give a little more of character to the story.
+Throughout the book the author uses a lot metaphors that helps to give a little more of character to the